NCSSM Durham-Hosted

 Summer Research in the Humanities (3 weeks)

-Trips to the North Carolina Museums of Art, Natural History, and Science, and excursions to historical sites such as Stagville Plantation, Hayti, and to renovated and ruined factories in and around Durham, will offer further practice in the difficult pleasures of reading diverse objects (including architecture) in their relation to built space.
-Evenings will be spent reading, in preparation for the day’s adventures.
+Trips to diverse museums as well as more informal excursions to historical sites and to renovated and ruined places in and around Durham will offer further practice in the difficult pleasures of reading diverse objects (including architecture) in their relation to built space.
+Evenings will be spent in reading and in conversation, preparing for the next day’s adventures.
 What will advene, however, cannot be foretold.

 Additional Requirement(s)